Better. Up to date.

 Are plant-based proteins healthy?

-A well-planned plant-based nutrition can provide all the necessary nutrients.
-It is important to ensure a balanced nutrition to avoid deficiencies.
-Some people may also have specific food intolerances that need to be taken into account.
+A well-planned plant-based diet can provide all the necessary nutrients.
+It is important to ensure a balanced diet in order to avoid deficiencies.
+Special consideration must be given to specific food intolerances or special requirements for nutrient intake (e.g. osteoporosis sufferers, children, older people).